dev-advocacy/WebView2/SampleApps/WebView2WTL.Sample/README.md

 Navigate to the directory that contains the sample and open the solution file (WebViewSolution.sln).
 Press F5 to build and run the sample.

+## Standalone installation

+### The WebView2 Runtime is a part of the Microsoft Edge browser.
+If you don't have Microsoft Edge installed, you can install the WebView2 Runtime separately.
+The WebView2 Runtime is available for x86 and x64 platforms.
+You can download the WebView2 Runtime from the Microsoft Edge WebView2 Runtime page : https://developer.microsoft.com/en-us/microsoft-edge/webview2

+### Install Microsoft Visual C++ Redistributable packages
+You can install Microsoft Visual C++ Redistributable packages from : https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022.

 ## Features
 > [!NOTE]
 > This project is a sample.
 It is not intended to be used in production.